slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 -- Anne Frank [1929]*

 > *"Writing down one thing you are grateful for each day is the cheapest possible therapy ever." (...)
-"The most selfish thing in the world you can do is to be generous.
-Your generosity will return you ten fold." (...)
-"If you are more fortunate than others, build a longer table rather than a taller fence." (...)
+"If you are more fortunate than others, build a longer table rather than a taller fence."
-"You can’t call it charity unless no one is watching."
 -- Kevin Kelly [1952]*

 > *"If you concentrate on what you don’t have, you will never, ever have enough."